PyO3/pyo3/Contributing.md

 #### Support for `no_std`

 Support for compiling PyO3 without rusts's `std` library is currently a work-in-progress.
-Failing `no_std` jobs in CI will not prevent your PR from being merged, but we appreciate any steps you take to make your PR support it.

 ##### Enable `no_std`